CZ-NIC/django-pain/README.rst

 Django application for processing bank payments and invoices.

-Bank statements are passed through parser and imported to database.
+Bank statements are passed through a parser and imported to a database.
-So far, there is only one parser available, ``TransprocXMLParser``, used to process bank statements downloaded and processed by `fred-transproc`_.
+So far, there is only one parser available, ``TransprocXMLParser``, used to process bank statements collected and transformed by `fred-transproc`_.
 Parsers may also be implemented as ``django-pain`` plugins.

 Imported payments are regularly processed by payment processors.
-Processors are usually implemented as ``django-pain`` plugins, implementing payment processor API.
+The processors are usually implemented as ``django-pain`` plugins, implementing payment processor interface.

-Bank accounts and payments may be accessed through django admin site interface.
+Bank accounts and payments may be managed through a Django admin site.

 .. _fred-transproc: https://github.com/CZ-NIC/fred-transproc